lachatak/ddd-consoleroulette/README.md

 - Domain, subdomain, bounded context.
 As it is a really simple example the entire application is implemented in one bounded-context.
 - Context mapping
 - Entities
 - Domain events.
 One of the most exciting area.
-Its is quite of complex to do it properly but there are nice solutions [out there](https://github.com/matemagyari/reference-ddd-blackjack).
+Its is quite of complex to do it properly but there are nice solutions out there like [Mate's blackjack](https://github.com/matemagyari/reference-ddd-blackjack).
 Possible future improvements.
 - Integrating bounded contexts
 - Event Sourcing.